-This is a short primer on how to buy an inexpensive used bicycle for basic commuting or transportation (no more than about 10 miles a day).
+This is a short primer on how to buy inexpensive used bikes for basic commuting or transportation (no more than about 10 miles a day).
 It’s not for people biking longer distances, or who want a high-quality bike, or who will be doing mountain biking, racing, or touring.

 Where to buy them

-We have a list of some online resources for getting bikes nationwide.
 Most bike shops don’t sell used bikes, but some do, and a bike shop is the best place to buy a used bike, because it should already be adjusted to run correctly.
 Buy a used bike anywhere else and then you’re faced with the unknown cost of having a bike shop tune it up and replace any necessary parts.
+Refer the list of used bike sellers at the bottom of this article.

 (Of course, if you know how to fix up a bike yourself, then you can get a better deal if you buy your bike from a thrift store or from classified ads, but if you knew how to fix up a bike you probably wouldn’t be reading this guide…)